Interior and spatial designers use their creative skills and technical knowledge to design and renovate internal spaces and structures

+Typical hours include regular extra hours but not shifts.
 Evening and weekend work should be expected.
-Since the designer's role is often integral to a larger construction and development process, flexibility with working hours is an accepted norm.
+Since the designer's role is often integral to a larger construction and development process, flexibility with working hours is an accepted part of the job.

 What to expect

 - Most interior and spatial designers work in studios.
-Self-employed designers often work from home or from a rented studio.
+Self-employed designers often work from home or a rented studio.

 - On-site work requires appropriate dress, which may include a hard hat and overalls.

 - Working to completion dates and budgets can be stressful.

 - Travel within a working day is frequent and absence from home overnight is sometimes required.
 Many designers visit exhibitions and trade fairs to keep up with the latest trends.

 You'll usually need a relevant degree, foundation degree or HND to be a professional designer.
 The following subjects are preferred:

 - art and design